TJU-DRL-LAB/AI-Optimizer/README.md

 - `How to Utilize a Model` cares about how to utilize the learned model.

 The current classifications of the mainstream algorithms in the modern Model-Based RL area are orthogonal, which means some algorithms can be grouped into different categories according to different perspectives.
-But the core three directions for future work in MBRL are `Reduce Error`、`faster planning`、` higher tolerance to model error` 、`scalability to harder problems`.
+But the core three directions for future work in MBRL are `Reduce Error`、`Faster Planning`、` Higher Tolerance to Model Error` 、`Scalability to Harder Problems`.
 Currently, we have implemented Dreamer, MBPO, MuZero, and we plan to keep increasing this list in the future. **We present one of the most comprehensive Model-Based libraries so far, covering most mainstream algorithms in the Model-Based RL area.** We will constantly update this repo to include new research made by TJU-DRL-Lab.
 See more [here](https://github.com/TJU-DRL-LAB/model-based-rl/tree/master).
 ![](./images/MBRL_framework.png)

 # Contributing